camielv/wildlife-monitoring/dataset/README.md

 ![Verschoor Aerial Cow Dataset](dataset.png "Verschoor Aerial Cow Dataset")

 This folder contains the Verschoor Cow Aerial dataset.
 It entails:
-- Makefile to download the videos.
+- The Makefile to download the videos.
-- Frame by frame annotations for the videos in videos.
+- Frame by frame annotations for the annotated videos.
 - The annotated videos.
 - The original videos.